March 3 – US airline executives rethinking their “need” to fly to Hong Kong

 Social activities allowed in Hong Kong during COVID-19

-These are the social activities you can do from September 8th
+These are the social activities allowed in the territory.

 Requirements to carry out social activities

-This is important! – You must wear a face mask on public transport carriers, in an MTR paid area, and indoor and outdoor public places.
-However, you don’t have to wear it in outdoor areas in country parks.
+Face masks are mandatory on public transport carriers, in an MTR paid area, and indoor and outdoor public places.

 Last but not least – Be aware of very strict enforcement of the rules!